 S455 Tax Rates & Directors’ Loan Account

-In this blog, we’ll be discussing: what is S455 tax, what are the S455 tax rates, what is the director’s loan account, and when does a company need to offer money to its directors.
+In this blog, we’ll be discussing: what is S455 tax, what are the S455 tax rates, what is the director’s loan account, and when a company needs to offer money to its directors.
 Before delving deep into other details, let’s kick off with what exactly Section 455 tax is!

 What are the S455 Tax Rates?